-The Approved Budget for the Reynolds School District for fiscal year 2023-2024 represents the financial plan to deliver services, utilizing the resources available, to meet the goals set by the School Board on behalf of our staff, students, and community, totaling \$ 294,197,804 million.
+The Adopted Budget for the Reynolds School District for fiscal year 2023-2024 represents the financial plan to deliver services, utilizing the resources available, to meet the goals set by the School Board on behalf of our staff, students, and community, totaling \$ 294,840,726 million.

-This budget proposal includes ongoing allocations for investments aligned with District goals, and leverages grant funds for increasing labor, and facility improvement costs.
+The adopted budget includes ongoing allocations for investments aligned with District goals, and leverages grant funds for increasing labor, and facility improvement costs.

-The approved budget is balanced and maintains programs and staffing while adjusting some investments, including accessing reserves as a result of the need to supplement the costs of services for our most vulnerable students for whom state funding is currently capped.
+The adopted budget is balanced and maintains programs and staffing while adjusting some investments, including accessing reserves as a result of the need to supplement the costs of services for our most vulnerable students for whom state funding is currently capped.